Contextuality, Cohomology and Paradox: The many faces of contextuality

 Note that we can regard each of these equations as fibered over the set of variables which occur in it:

 Any subset of up to $n-1$ of these equations is consistent; while the whole set is inconsistent.

 Up to rearrangement, the Liar cycle of length 4 corresponds exactly to the PR box.
 The usual reasoning to derive a contradiction from the Liar cycle corresponds precisely to the attempt to find a univocal path in the bundle diagram on the right of Fig.~\ref{fig:bundle}.
-To relate the notations, we make the following correspondences between the variables of Fig.~\ref{fig:bundle} and those of the boolean equations:
+To relate the notations, we make the following correspondences between the variables of Fig.~\ref{fig:bundle} and those of the boolean equations: $x_1 \sim a_2$, $x_2 \sim b_1$, $x_3 \sim a_1$, $x_4 \sim b_2$.
+Thus we can read the equation $x_1 = x_2$ as ``$a_2$ is correlated with $b_1$'', and $x_4 = \neg x_1$ as ``$a_2$ is anti-correlated with $b_2$''.